Garrafao/TokenChange/README.md

 ```
 the `Data/` folder will contain the lemmatized [CCOHA2](https://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/sem-eval-ulscd-eng/) corpus and a file that contains test sentences for the pseudoword "monetary/gothic".
 Please additionally download the [word2vec vectors](https://drive.google.com/uc?export=download&confirm=3aS5&id=0B7XkCwpI5KDYNlNUTTlSS21pQmM) and move the .bin file into the `Data/` folder.

+In the following examples I will only use the lemmatized corpus and lemmatized test sentences (The ccoha corpora are available both, lemmatized and non-lemmatized).
+It is also possible to use non-lemmatized test sentences, which performed better (see [this Bachelor Thesis](#bibtex))

+Note that if you want to create self-trained, count-based token vectors for non-lemmatized sentences, the corpora on which the type vectors are trained on, has to contain non-lemmatized sentences too!

+The other two models can handle both, lemmatized and non-lemmatized test sentences.

 ## External packages

 The following files are drawn from [LSCDetection](https://github.com/Garrafao/LSCDetection).